Commodity Trade Risk

 ≤ 45 |

-Why Deep Discounts Never Surface
+Why Deep Discounts Do Not Exist

-| Pitch |
+| Claim |

 Reality |

-| Proof of product before any paperwork |
+| Proof of product before documentation |

 | Letter of credit payable on arrival |

-Total trade margin per tonne is often lower than that. |
+Actual trade margin per tonne is often smaller than advertised commissions. |

-How Genuine Buyers Secure Cargo
+How Legitimate Buyers Secure Cargo

-- Issue a confirmed LC or SBLC before loading.
+- Issue a confirmed LC or SBLC before loading